shellclear/ansible-quay-mirror-lab/README.md

-# Lab - Quay mirroring between repositories managed by Ansible
+# Lab - Automate Quay registry mirror using Ansible

 This repository contains ansible code to automate the configuration and mirror image repositories from an source organization to a destiny organization between different Quay instances running in containers.